andres-lowrie/lang/docs/content/docs/basics/blocks.md

 }
 ```

+You can configure the interpreter to dis-allow empty variables like this using
+`config.no_empty_variables`

 ### The assignment operator

 Using the assignment operator `=` in a body can also provide context to the
-compiler.
+interpreter.

 A type block can only have the assignment operator in one place and that's after
 type declaration on a field some.
 So if the assignment operator appears before
-the colon in an expression, the the compiler will determine that we're wanting a
+the colon in an expression, the the interpreter will determine that we're
-body block
+wanting a body block

 ```
 // Body block